Mohammed-Hssein/Mohammed-Hssein.github.io/README.md

 ## Research activities
+* **Early stopping points for stochastic gradient descent** with Mr Alain Célisse at Inria (National Institute for Research in Computer Science and Automation).
+Understand and develop new early stopping point strategies for stochastic gradient descent.

 * **Deep learning on Grassmannian data** with Rémy Boyer, and Jérémie Boulanger.
 Improuving a neural network architecture for grassmannina learning, on grassmanian input data.
 Project conducted during an internship at CNRS. check the report [here](mohammed-hssein.github.io/internship.pdf).
 Comming generalization to order 3 tensors, bye phd student Ouafae Karmouda.

 ## Deep learning implementations